 - the date Council approved the supplementary valuation.

-You can get a land information certificate from Council.
+Residents can get a Land Information Certificate from Council.

 This certificate provides information about:

 - orders and notices made under the Local Government Act or the Local Law.

 The certificate might also give details on the specified flood level, if there is any.

 Land Information Certificates Fee